kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

         value={query}
         onChange={e => setQuery(e.target.value)}
       />
+      {/* isPending remains true until the component re-renders with the new deferred value */}
       { isPending ? <Spinner /> : <List q={deferredQuery} /> }
     </div>
   )
 }
 ```

-We can also use `useDeferredValue` for the query used in rendering the list, allowing React to prioritize more urgent input changes over re-rendering the list, like `debounce` but the timing is set by React.
+We can also use `useDeferredValue` for the query used in rendering the list, allowing React to prioritize more urgent input changes over re-rendering the list.
 During updates, React will first attempt a re-render with the old value, and then try another re-render in the background with the new value.

 `useTransition` returns *isPending* and `useDeferredValue` you can check if *value !== deferredValue*.